XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

 **Tip:** The description is an optional field that you can provide to add a human-readable note about who this reservation is for.

-### 4. (Peer administrator) Communicate your current IP address and peer port
+### 4. Communicate the hub server's current IP address and peer port

-The administrator of the "peer" server (the one receiving the incoming peering connection) must tell their server's current IP address and peer port to the other administrator (the one whose server will make the outgoing peering connection).
-If your server is behind a firewall that does network address translation (NAT), you should provide your server's external IP address.
+The administrator of the hub server must tell their server's current IP address and peer port to the administrator of the stock server.
+If the hub server is behind a firewall that does network address translation (NAT), use the server's _external_ IP address.
 The default config file uses port 51235 for the peer protocol.

-### 5. Connect to the peer server
+### 5. (Stock Server) Connect to the peer server

+The administrator of the stock server completes this step.

-Use the [connect method][] to connect your server to the peer server.
+Use the [connect method][] to connect your server to the hub server.
 For example:

 <!-- MULTICODE_BLOCK_START -->